-But remember to model these attributes when they are NOT complaining, bickering or whining.
-Notice that leaves a lot of opportunity to model what you want them to be!
+But remember to model these attributes when they are NOT complaining bickering, or whining.
+Notice that leaves a lot of opportunities to model what you want them to be!

-A couple weeks ago, one dad admitted this: “I could be a better dad, if they would be better kids!”
+A couple of weeks ago, one dad admitted this: “I could be a better dad if they would be better kids!”
 We all chucked.
 Yet, the humor hides a truth many of us hold.
-We believe we can be better, model more love, give more appreciation and do it all….ONCE our better child shows up.
+We believe we can be better, model more love, give more appreciation, and do it all….ONCE our better child shows up.